-Last week my friend Matt sent me scuttling down a rabbit hole, by innocently asking if I had any Imperial Guard models from 40k.
+Last week my friend Matt sent me scuttling down a rabbit hole, by innocently asking if I had any Imperial Guard models from second edition 40k.
 Of course the answer would be ‘no’… mine are mostly earlier than that!

 In fact, I’ve not really played 40k since Rogue Trader, despite collecting a few models here and there; I’d never even had or read the second edition.
 However, the text conversation that followed led to much googling, acquisition of pdf rule books of iffy provenance, and reading.
 I can’t say how it compares to modern 40k, but to me it felt very familiar - Rogue Trader with the edges knocked off, and many of the suggested rules I recall reading in White Dwarf.